 Example of High Capital Intensive Industries

 Imagine you are a utility provider and want to set up a plant that provides electricity to southern California.
 For this, the company has to build either coal, nuclear, or wind power stations.
 After which they set up a transmission sector and then a billing and retail sector.
 To do all these, the upfront costs will, in general, be billions of USD dollars – which are recorded as assets in the company’s balance sheet.
-For example, PG&E, the electric provider that is under strict scrutiny for recent California fires, the total asset value is 89 billion dollars and of which more than 65 billion USD is for different types of plant property and equipment.
-This means PG&E has spent a lot to set up its plants and uses only a fraction of it as working capital.
+For example, PG&E, the electric provider that is under strict scrutiny for recent California fires, the total asset value is 89 billion dollars, and of which more than 65 billion USD is for different types of plant property and equipment.
+It means PG&E has spent a lot to set up its plants and uses only a fraction of it as working capital.
 Now, let us look at a low capital-intensive company.

 Example of Low Capital Intensive Industries

 Imagine you are a software provider.
-You create software products and sell them off for a profit. in this case, there are no direct upfront costs.
-You hire a bunch of engineers and the only upfront costs are going to be their salaries.
+You create software products and sell them off for a profit.
+In this case, there are no direct upfront costs.
+You hire a bunch of engineers, and the only upfront costs are going to be their salaries.
 In the same case, look at the asset size of Facebook.
 The total asset value of Facebook (the plant property and equipment) is just over 100 billion USD.
 However, Facebook is worth over 400 billion USD.
 The reason is that Facebook is not a capital-intensive company.
 Its nature lies in the asset-light nature and the ability to grow the company.